AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/rename.md

 # `rename` transform

-[Rename] transforms allow you to rename a GraphQL field, type, or field argument.
+`rename` transforms allow you to rename a GraphQL field, type, or field argument.
 Renaming allows you to avoid conflicting names, simplify complicated names, and make queries look more like mutations.
 In the example below, we rename a long API field name from `integrationCustomerTokenServiceV1CreateCustomerAccessTokenPost` to the shorter `CreateCustomerToken`.

 `rename` elements can contain arrays of individual renaming operations, defined in separate `renames` objects.
 Each of these objects must define the `from` and `to` values.